 I'll care for you with only one thought in mind: what you need to get and stay healthy.
 I am a board-certified specialist in internal medicine.
 And my time with you is not defined by the regimented 15 or 30 minute blocks that insurance and hospital systems allow.
 Perhaps most importantly, you will always see me, your MD.
 Always.

-You can reach me via phone or email.
+You can reach me via phone, email, or text.

 It is, after all, quite a few years into the 21st century.
-You use your phone and email for everything else, and now you can use it with me when you need to reach a doctor, not a receptionist.
+You use your phone, email, and text for everything else, and now you can use it with me when you need to reach a doctor, not a receptionist.
 Sickness doesn't wait for Monday at 9 AM to strike, and disease doesn't stay on hold.

 I have office hours beyond 9 AM - 5 PM, and you won't wait.

 You may have demanding jobs, or otherwise busy schedules.
 I have office time available before traditional doctors' offices open and after they close.
 And you won't wait when you arrive.
 Just two more ways to make a doctor's visit hassle-free for you.

 Medical issues often are complex, confusing, and sometimes frightening.
 I coordinate your care with needed medical specialists.
 I stay in touch with you on important issues, and at your request I can stay in touch with other family members as well.
 Because my practice is much smaller than that of a traditional doctor, I make sure that communication flows smoothly.

 I help you understand using modern tools.